Artwork by Kalli Arte Collective

 Designated rest and quiet space in the lobby available during the show

-If you’d like to attend the sensory-friendly show, please book your tickets on March 16th at 10:30 am here.
+If you’d like to attend the sensory-friendly show, please book your tickets for March 28 at 1:30 PM here.
 If you do not want to be approached by the puppet during the show, please reserve a seat on the left-hand side of the theater, indicated in blue (floor seats) and orange (chair seats).

 If you have questions about our sensory-friendly show, please email us at hello@bobbakermarionettetheater.com